-OCF Connector for AWS Athena: Query Log Ingestion
+OCF Connector for Amazon Athena: Query Log Ingestion

 QLI Configuration in AWS